 The number brings OpenTable closer to rival review site Yelp’s 30 million reviews in 8 years.
-According to VentureBeat, OpenTable has, on the surface, collected user-generated restaurant reviews at roughly the same pace as Yelp, but that these reviews are likely of higher-quality, because on OpenTable, “only people whose restaurant visits have been confirmed are eligible to review.”
+According to VentureBeat, OpenTable has, on the surface, collected user-generated restaurant reviews at roughly the same pace as Yelp for Business, but that these reviews are likely of higher-quality, because on OpenTable, “only people whose restaurant visits have been confirmed are eligible to review.”

 In an age when user-generated content continues to create an impact on consumer behavior – and when online reviews have been found to have a direct impact on restaurant bookings – OpenTable hopes to establish itself as one of the largest and most trusted sources for discovering, monitoring, and tracking restaurant reviews.